The Sterile Processing Technician program at Berkeley College can prepare you for an exciting career.

 -

-The skills to deliver support to all patient care areas within a healthcare facility
+The skills to deliver support to patient care areas within a healthcare facility

 -